MaastrichtU-CDS/argos-1-croptool/README.md

 ---
 Epoch training and Prediction
 ---
-To run our run_online_epoch.py and predict_full.py scripts, please first COPY your Train and Validation folders from the Vantage6 mount to a directory where you have permissions (e.g. /home/...).
+To run our run_online_epoch.py and predict_full.py scripts, please first COPY your Train and Validation folders from the Vantage6 mount to a directory where you have permissions (e.g. /home/...) or run the cropping tool from step 3 above again.
+To gain access to the vantage6 mount you need 'sudo su' privileges.
 These 3 scripts will save 6 .csv files.
 Please note that 2 of these scripts can have a runtime of several hours.

 Change directory to the folder containing this code and then build the container:
 ```